1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Kiplinger's Personal Finance

-Brendan joined Kiplinger in the fall of 2018 as a reporter and researcher.
-A Chicagoland native, he graduated from DePaul University with a dual degree in journalism and political science.
-Before moving to Washington, Brendan covered local politics for NBC Chicago and daily news for BusinessDen in Colorado.
+Brendan joined Kiplinger in 2018 and writes about technology, security and money.
+A Chicagoland native, he graduated from DePaul University with degrees in journalism and political science.
+Before moving to Washington, D.C., Brendan covered local politics for NBC Chicago and daily news for BusinessDen in Colorado.

 See More From: Stocks & Bonds